trambakbanerjee/COSCI/Tables and Figures in the paper/ReadMe.md

 ### 2. Table 6

 To replicate Table 6 in the paper, use the files in the folders 'RNA Seq Data', 'Cardio Data' and 'Multitissue Data'.
 Note that you will have to convert the csv file 'selected.csv' to a .mat file yourself.

-Some of these folders do not contain the actual data files due to size limitations.
+Some of these folders, especially those of Tables 8 and 6, do not contain the actual data files due to size limitations.
 Please send me an email if you would like to have them.